SUNY Orange, "If you have the dream, we have the way!"

 Charge:

-The committee reviews campus safety, security, and health issues and concerns.
+The committee addresses and reviews campus safety, security, and health issues and concerns.
 The committee evaluates campus security policies and procedures recommending changes as needed.
 Pursuant to section 6432 of Article 129-A of New York State Education Law, the committee shall specifically review current policies and procedures for educating the campus community about prevention, counseling, and reporting of sexual assault.
-The committee shall file an annual report, in writing, to the college president or chief administrative officer on its findings and recommendations, and such report shall be available upon request.
-The College must file an annual safety report with the Commissioner of Education.

 Committee for Institutional Diversity and Equity